-The bill modifies the regulation of the manufacture, production, and distribution of cannabinoids and compounds derived from hemp and marijuana, including synthetic cannabinoids.
+The bill modifies the regulation of the manufacture, production, distribution, and storage of cannabinoids and compounds derived from hemp and marijuana, including synthetic cannabinoids.
 Cannabinoids and compounds are divided into the following classifications for hemp and marijuana derived cannabinoids:

 - intoxicating cannabinoids

 - nonintoxicating cannabinoids; and

-- potentially intoxicating compounds.
+- potentially intoxicating cannabinoids.

-Under the bill, intoxicating cannabinoids and potentially intoxicating compounds may only be sold within Colorado in accordance with the Marijuana Code, but can be manufactured or produced for export.
 The Department of Revenue (DOR) is responsible for the regulation and enforcement of marijuana-derived cannabinoids and compounds, and the Colorado Department of Public Health and Environment (CDPHE) is responsible for the regulation and enforcement of hemp-derived cannabinoids and compounds.